Pneumococcal Pneumonia Vaccine Research Study

 Exclusion Criteria:

-• Received a vaccine in the last 4 weeks (other than the flu vaccine)
+• Received a vaccine in the last 2 weeks

 • Pregnant or breastfeeding

 If a participant is enrolled in this study, they/their legal guardian will be asked to sign the consent form.
-The participant will then be randomized to receive either PCV21 (the new vaccine) or Prevnar 20 (the existing vaccine).
+The participant will then be randomized to receive either PCV21 (the study vaccine) or Prevnar 20.

 There is no cost for you to participate in our research study.